rbiesser/instaget/READMe.md

   -i, --images   Get only images
   -V, --videos   Get only videos
-  -b, --both     Get all images and videos, same as -iV -f, --fetch    Fetch latest profile
+  -b, --both     Get all images and videos, same as -iV -f, --fetch    Fetch latest profile metadata
   -r, --resume   Resume a previous session
   --limit LIMIT  Get the newest n posts
   --dry-run      Skip downloading is the default